-This programme aims to provide Chinese-speaking students who have already attained a high level of competence in English or English mother tongue students with a high level of competence in Chinese with the necessary skills for working as translators and professional linguists, whether freelance or in businesses and other organisations.
+This programme aims to provide Chinese students who have already attained a high level of competence in English with the necessary skills for working as translators and professional linguists in the Chinese home market, whether freelance or in businesses and other organisations.
 The particular focus of the translation skills provided is on areas relevant to business, but are also relevant to graduates employed in government agencies.
-Liaison interpreting forms a minor element of the programme, as this is a skill often useful to translators working in Chinese-speaking market contexts.
-The aim of all units is to maximise each student's potential so that as many as possible of the group achieve the standard necessary for professional work.
+Liaison interpreting forms a minor element of the programme, as this is a skill often useful to translators in the Chinese context.
+The aim of the core and optional units is to maximise each student's potential so that as many as possible of the group achieve the standard necessary for professional work.